 With the Airstream in-tow, we left from St. Augustine and squeezed into the “Arrivals” lane at the Orlando airport to picked up Ken and Rossi.
 We squeezed them and their luggage into the back of our Chevy with Noel and continued to our next destination: Lakeland.

 As random as this sounds, the campground we stayed at has a lot of special meaning to me.
-Decades ago, my late grandparents purchased a small winter home within Sanlan Ranch which doubles as an RV park that also has a golf course, nature trails, three pools, shuffleboard courts, and everything else a retiree community could ask for.
+Decades ago, my late grandparents purchased a small winter home within Sanlan Ranch which doubles as an RV park that also has a golf course, nature trails, three pools, shuffleboard courts, and everything else you could ask for.

 As kids growing up, our family would road trip from Michigan down here to Florida every few years.
 Even in my freshman year in college I drove down here with my aunt, uncle and cousins.